nibro7778/microsoft-sync-framwork/README.md

 You need to create a sample SQL Server database that you will use later in a synchronization.
 Use following script to create database and table that are required for this project

+For more detail you can visit : https://msdn.microsoft.com/en-us/library/ff928700(v=SQL.110).aspx

 -Server Database: SyncDB
 -Client Database: SyncExpressDB